-People are far more likely to become infected with a contagious disease through indoor rather than outdoor exposure.
+People are far more likely to become infected with a contagious disease indoors rather than outdoors.

 Improving the quality of indoor air protects everyone in public buildings, especially those who are most vulnerable to infection, like older adults and people with chronic illnesses.